Rarity of T207 Compared to T205/T206 Brethren is Astonishing

 T206 was the first set created by the conglomerate.
 Production on those cards began in 1909 and ran through sometime in 1911.
 Also in 1911, the company produced the successful follow-up to that set in T205.
 Finally, they created a third set in 1912 known as T207.

 It doesn’t take much to see that the T207 set is the redheaded stepchild of the group.
 The cards are dark, solemn, and markedly different from the others.
 In addition, the player selection was drastically different as the set didn’t include quite a few stars.
 Among those missing in action were players like Ty Cobb and Christy Mathewson.
-Honus Wagner and Cy Young also aren’t there but Wagner had not previously agreed to be a part of the other two sets and Young had retired after 1911 so their absences were more understandable.
+Honus Wagner and Cy Young also aren’t there, either, but Wagner had not previously agreed to be a part of the other two sets and Young had retired after 1911 so their absences were more understandable.

 In all, there are a total of 932 cards in the basic sets (not including the non-pose variations and errors) and they got smaller each year.
 The T206 set had 524 cards, T205 had 208, and T207 had 200.